datasektionen/bawang-content/en/organization/formalia/body.md

 ### [Protocols](/organisation/protokoll)

-Protocols from Chapter and Board Meetings
+Protocols from Chapter and Board Meetings (Swedish only)

 ### [Graphical profile](/organisation/grafisk-profil)